-Belgrade city has beautiful scenic views at the Belgrade fortress, which is just a few minutes walk from Republic Square. from Belgrade Fortress, you’ll have a great panoramic view of the Belgrade New City as well as the SAVA river. and by the way, Republic Square is located in downtown which is a beautiful location to explore most of the touristic spots in Belgrade.
+Belgrade city has beautiful scenic views at the Belgrade fortress, which is just a few minutes’ walks from Republic Square. from Belgrade Fortress, you’ll have a great panoramic view of the Belgrade New City as well as the SAVA river. and by the way, Republic Square is located downtown which is a beautiful location to explore most of the tourist spots in Belgrade.

 The SAVA River has amazing views of the water.
-There are boats and cruise tours which you can take, and it’ll give you a taste like a beach.
-Serbia has no sea, but the River works as a beach for them. on the side of the river, there are restaurants, cafes and bars. all the nightlife also exist on the river side.
+There are boats and cruise tours which you can take, and it’ll give you a taste of a beach.
+Serbia has no sea, but the River works as a beach for them. on the side of the river, there are restaurants, cafes, and bars. all the nightlife also exists on the riverside.

-There are historical places in OLD city including Parliament of Serbia, Nikola Tesla Museum and many other Museums including the wonderful European architecture.
-I recommend visiting Nikola Tesla Museum who was a Serbian-American scientist.
+There are historical places in OLD city including the Parliament of Serbia, Nikola Tesla Museum, and many other Museums including the wonderful European architecture.
+I recommend visiting Nikola Tesla Museum which was a Serbian-American scientist.